I4-Projektseminar-HHU-2017/i4-projekt-wissenstechnologien-got-mining/README.md

 -------------------

 - Before using the program, you need to install Python 3.4 and the NLTK.
-- The program uses following files: namedEntities.txt, synonyms.txt, book.txt
+- The program uses following files: NamedEntities.txt, Synonyms.txt, book.txt
   The first two files can be found in this folder.
 Because of copyright and license agreements, we are not allowed to upload any books.
 - To use the program, you have to download all required files and save them in one folder.
 Then execute the file FindMurder.py.
 - The output will show all found sentences with their potential subjects and objects.